TIBCOSoftware/dovetail-contrib/hyperledger-fabric/tci/README.md

 ![OSS Flogo Extensions](oss-flogo-ext.png)

 ## Import Apps
-You can then import application models from the sample folders.
+You can then select and import an application model from the sample folders.
 For example, the following video shows the steps to import the sample app `equipment_gql.json` in [samples/equipment](../samples/equipment):
 ![Import App](import-app.gif)

 ## Create Apps
-You can create the app, `equipment_gql` from scratch as shown in the following video:
+You can create the same app, `equipment_gql` from scratch as shown in the following video:
 ![Create App](build-gql-client.gif)